 Generalized anxiety disorder

+GAD is distinguished from other anxiety disorders by longstanding, general worry that spans across multiple aspects of life and the lack of a specific trigger or focused, singular concern.
+People with GAD may also present with neuroticism and harm-avoidance behaviors.
 Individuals may exhibit features of obsessive-compulsive disorder (OCD) like counting, checking, and intrusive thoughts.
-But unlike OCD, these features in GAD are not time-consuming or ritualized, and they tend to revolve around avoiding adverse outcomes in day-to-day activities rather than focusing on primal fears.
+But unlike OCD, these features in GAD are not time consuming or ritualized, and they tend to revolve around avoiding adverse outcomes in day-to-day activities rather than focusing on intrinsic fears.

 Related topic: Drug-induced anxiety